 Tournament Sponsors

 Tournaments need sponsorships, too.
 On its own, The Madrid Open would be hard-pressed to keep its facilities safe and maintained.
 It would lack the funds to pay decent prize money to tournament winners.
 And, tournament publicity would drop sharply.
-In addition, local initiatives such as hyde park tennis lessons help strengthen the sport within the community.
+In addition, local initiatives such as Hyde Park tennis lessons help strengthen the sport within the community.

 euro_symbol